lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 We could instead store our RFCs as documentation files mixed into the monorepo's OpenTitan documentation.
 This would give us the documentation benefits, but RFC PRs would get lost amongst the faster moving development PRs.
-We would also lose a seperation of concerns, though we've already lost that for regular development by using a monorepo there.
+We would also lose a seperation of concerns, though as we use a monorepo already, the boundary of what should be included together may be large enough to include RFCs.

 ## Prior Art